Fifty Three Matrix Factorizations: A systematic approach: Background

 \subsection{The generalized Cartan decomposition}

 To construct a generalized Cartan decomposition, we need two ingredients.
-The first ingredient is the Riemannian noncompact symmetric space $G/K_\sigma$. ``Riemannian" basically implies the subgroup $K_\sigma$ (usually denoted by $K$) is a maximal compact subgroup of $G$, and the involution $\sigma$ is the (unique) Cartan involution.
-The second ingredient is another involution $\tau$ of $\mathfrak{g}$ (the Lie algebra of $G$) which satisfies $\tau\sigma=\sigma\tau$.
+The first ingredient is a Riemannian noncompact symmetric space $G/K_\sigma$.
+Again, ``Riemannian" implies the subgroup $K_\sigma$ (usually denoted by $K$) is a maximal compact subgroup of $G$, and $\sigma$ is the (unique) Cartan involution.
+The second ingredient is a pseudo-Riemannian symmetric space $G/K_\tau$ arising from a (Cartan or non-Cartan) involution $\tau$ on $\mathfrak{g}$ (the Lie algebra of $G$), which satisfies $\tau\sigma=\sigma\tau$.
 Now we are ready.

 The Cartan decomposition arising from $\sigma$ is the following:

 Since we have another involution $\tau$, we have another decomposition of $\mathfrak{g}$,